Knoxville (TN) Fire Department/ Oliver Springs (TN) Fire Department

 Top issues in your department:

-FF II, Fire Officer II, Fire Instructor II, HAZMAT Tech, Paramedic, Extrication Tech, Rope Rescue Tech, ACI State Instructor, Certified live fire instructor, B.S.
+FF II, Fire Officer III, Fire Instructor II, HAZMAT Tech, Paramedic, Extrication Tech, Rope Rescue Tech, Certified live fire instructor, B.S.
 Fire Administration.

 Topics you provide training for: